Chicago, United States of America (US)

 These locations are open daily from 06:30-21:30.

-O’Hare’s Eco Farm is a great place to grab a seat, nap, and read book.
+O’Hare’s Aeroponic Garden is a great place to grab a seat, nap, and read book.
 The garden grows herbs and vegetables vertically, supplying some of the airport restaurants with their produce.

 Location: Terminal 3, after security, over the corridor to Concourse G